Solicitors Specialising in Conveyancing Negligence Claims

-Do you believe that you had substandard or even negligent guidance from the solicitor or conveyancer you instructed to help you with the sale or purchase of your property?
-If so, you could be entitled to make a professional negligence claim against them.
+Do you believe that you had substandard or even negligent legal advice from the solicitors or conveyancers you instructed to help you with the sale or purchase of your property, or with buying and selling land?
+If so, that negligent property or conveyancing could enable you to make a professional negligence compensation claim against them.

 The negligence lawyers at Bonallack & Bishop are compensation claim experts – and we are members of the Professional Negligence Lawyers Association.
 Our team have have helped many clients recover compensation having been badly advised by professionals they thought they could trust.